jquense/yup/README.md

-Transformations are useful for arbitrarily altering how the object is cast, __however, you should take care not to mutate the passed in value.__ Transforms are run sequentially so each `value` represents the current state of the cast, you can use the `orignalValue` param if you need to work on the raw initial value.
+Transformations are useful for arbitrarily altering how the object is cast, __however, you should take care not to mutate the passed in value.__ Transforms are run sequentially so each `value` represents the current state of the cast, you can use the `originalValue` param if you need to work on the raw initial value.

 ```javascript
 var schema = yup.string().transform(function(currentValue, originalvalue){